FredHasselot/cirklon_instruments/doc/digitone_ii/README.md

 ### Limitation

-**Le Digitone II ne supporte PAS le mode drum sur un seul canal MIDI** (contrairement au Machinedrum ou Analog Rytm).
-Chaque track nécessite son propre canal MIDI.
-Pour 8 drums, il faut 8 tracks Cirklon.
+**The Digitone II does NOT support drum mode on a single MIDI channel** (unlike Machinedrum or Analog Rytm).
+Each track requires its own MIDI channel.
+For 8 drums, you need 8 Cirklon tracks.

 ## Cirklon Instrument Files